Save the Date Examples and Etiquette

 In a whirlwind of wedding planning, save the dates are your early warning system!
 Discover the key details to include, get inspired by save the date examples, and master the etiquette of sending out these essential reminders.

-Modern life keeps us all terribly busy (whether we like to keep busy or not!), which is why sending save the dates is a great way to pre-warn guests that they need to keep your wedding date free within plenty of time.
-Plus, sending a save-the-date will probably be the first glimpse for your guests to see what’s in store, what the vibe might be, and an opportunity for them to set the tone ahead of the wedding day(s).
+Modern life keeps us all terribly busy (whether we like it or not!), which is why sending save the dates is a great way to pre-warn guests that they need to keep your wedding date free within plenty of time.
+Plus, sending a save-the-date will probably be the first glimpse for your guests to see what’s in store and what the vibe might be, and it will be an opportunity for them to set the tone ahead of the wedding day(s).

-Here we will be sharing the key information that should be included on your digital save-the-date and the details that can be left out, as well as some save-the-date wording examples AND a few top tips on save-the-date etiquette.
+Here, we will be sharing helpful save-the-date examples and etiquette tips - you'll find all the key information that should be included on your digital save-the-date and the details that can be left out.
 Basically - we’ve got you covered!

-First things first, though, you must remember, even in your early wedding planning bubble, that your save-the-date does not need to include all the bells and whistles of a formal invitation.
-In fact, its sole purpose is to just tell guests the most basic of facts; who is getting married and when.
+First things first, though, at this stage in the wedding planning process, you must remember that your save-the-date does not need to include all the bells and whistles of a formal invitation - your guests don't need to know the time of your wedding ceremony, the dress code or gift registry details yet.
+In fact, the sole purpose of your save-the-date is to tell guests the most basic facts: who is getting married and when.
 Simple!

 Save the date examples

-So, with that in mind, here’s what you should include: both your and your partner’s names, the date of your wedding day (or weekend), the city or area location (which doesn’t need to be exact), and your wedding website link.
-Honestly, this is all that needs to be included.
+So, with that in mind, what information should you include on your save the dates?
+Essentially, all you really need to include right now is your and your partner’s names, the date of your upcoming wedding celebration, the city or area location (which doesn’t need to be exact), and your wedding website link.
+Honestly, it really is that simple!

-If you have chosen to go down the traditional route of sending formal wedding invitations, instead of including the link to your wedding website, you could include a QR code, or you can simply state that a formal invitation will follow at a later date.
+If you have chosen to go down the traditional route of sending formal wedding invitations, instead of including the link to your wedding website, you could include a QR code, or you can simply state that a formal invitation with more detailed information will follow at a later date.

 Save the date etiquette